wtchen/datatools-ui/docs/user/merging-feeds.md

 1. Calendar entries are added with some modifications.
    1. For trips with `trip_id` in the active feed and not in the future feed, the corresponding service entry in `calendar.txt` in the active feed is kept and renamed.
 The reference in the trip entry is updated accordingly.
       If that service ends after the future feed start date, it is set to end one day before the future feed start date.

-   2. For `trip_id`s found in both feeds, a new entry in `calendar.txt` is created, starting from the active feed’s start date and end at future feed’s end date.
+   2. For `trip_id`s found in both feeds, a new entry in `calendar.txt` is created, starting from the active feed’s start date and ending at future feed’s end date.

    3. For trips with `trip_id` only in the future feed, the service entry in `calendar.txt` from the future feed is added.

-   4. Entries from the active feed's `calendar_dates` and `calendar_attributes` that are after the start of the future feed or that become unreferenced are removed.
+   4. Entries from the active feed's `calendar_dates` and `calendar_attributes` that are after the start of the future feed, or entries that become unreferenced are removed.

 1. New `shape_ids` in the future datasets should be appended in the merged feed.
 1. Merging `fare_attributes` will be based on `fare_id` in the current and future datasets.
 All